AadityaKGupta/Map-Based-Pathfinding-Visualizer/README.md

 6. On the map, you can:
    - **Set the Start Node** by clicking on your desired starting location.
    - **Set the End Node** by clicking on your target destination.
-7. And you can find the shortest path between the startNode and endNode.
+7. And click on the sortest path to find the shortest distance between the startNode and endNode.

 ## Usage